Access Runtime Constants Using Web API

 Accessing Private Constants

-By default, private constants are not accessible and will have isPrivate set to true with no value.
+By default, private constants are not accessible and have isPrivate set to true with no value.
 To access private constant values, your extension must request the runtime-configuration-private permission.

 Add the permission to your extension's package.json after the entry points: